KhoshfekrMH/KhoshfekrMH/README.md

 - :seedling: I’m currently learning react.JS + Web3

-- :zap: I’m looking to collaborate on evey things that related in web app developing
+- :zap: I’m looking to collaborate on evey things that are related in web app developing

 - :mailbox: How to email me: khoshfekr2001@protonmail.com